 Tsunami detection and modelling

-To better understand tsunami and the risk for New Zealand scientists work on;
+To better understand tsunami and the risk for New Zealand, scientists work on;

-- identifying tsunami sources and modelling waves
+- finding tsunami sources and modelling waves

 - working with scientists from other countries to share information and research

-- monitoring earthquakes that could produce tsunami
+- monitoring earthquakes that could cause tsunami

 - modelling local tsunami produced by earthquakes, undersea landslides and volcanoes